New Jersey family recovers lost wedding ring in Stowe two years later

 “Just really exciting and satisfying and happy and kind of exhilarating and kind of a feeling of this could only happen in Vermont,” said Tallcott.

-Mr. Rider said he bought another ring shortly after losing the first.
+Mr. Rider said he bought a new ring shortly after losing the first.
 But just two weeks ago, the old ring arrived in the mail, and he put it right back on.

 “It is in perfect condition. after being out in the elements for two years, you know, with the snow and ice and everything, it’s amazing…it’s just in the same condition it was when I lost it.